Time-Optimal Control for High-Order Chain-of-Integrators Systems with Full State Constraints and Arbitrary Terminal States (Extended Version): Acknowledgment

 \begin{IEEEbiography}[{ }]{Chuxiong Hu} (S'09-M'11-SM'17) received his B.S. and Ph.D. degrees in Mechatronic Control Engineering from Zhejiang University, Hangzhou, China, in 2005 and 2010, respectively.

 He is currently an Associate Professor (tenured) at Department of Mechanical Engineering, Tsinghua University, Beijing, China.
 From 2007 to 2008, he was a Visiting Scholar in mechanical engineering with Purdue University, West Lafayette, USA.
 In 2018, he was a Visiting Scholar in mechanical engineering with University of California, Berkeley, CA, USA.
-His research interests include precision motion control, high-performance multiaxis contouring control, precision mechatronic systems, intelligent learning, adaptive robust control,neural networks, iterative learning control, and robot.
+His research interests include precision motion control, high-performance multiaxis contouring control, precision mechatronic systems, intelligent learning, adaptive robust control, neural networks, iterative learning control, and robot.

-Prof. Hu was the recipient of the Best Student Paper Finalist at the 2011 American Control Conference, the 2012 Best Mechatronics Paper Award from the ASME Dynamic Systems and Control Division, the 2013 National 100 Excellent Doctoral Dissertations Nomination Award of China, the 2016 Best Paper in Automation Award, and 2018 Best Paper in AI Award from the IEEE Internal Conference on Information and Automation.
-He is now a Technical Editor for the IEEE/ASME Transactions on Mechatronics. \end{IEEEbiography}
+Prof. Hu was the recipient of the Best Student Paper Finalist at the 2011 American Control Conference, the 2012 Best Mechatronics Paper Award from the ASME Dynamic Systems and Control Division, the 2013 National 100 Excellent Doctoral Dissertations Nomination Award of China, the 2016 Best Paper in Automation Award, the 2018 Best Paper in AI Award from the IEEE International Conference on Information and Automation, and 2022 Best Paper in Theory from the IEEE/ASME International Conference on Mechatronic, Embedded Systems and Applications.
+He is now an Associate Editor for the IEEE Transactions on Industrial Informatics and a Technical Editor for the IEEE/ASME Transactions on Mechatronics. \end{IEEEbiography}